Free Preview

 Fencing contracts in Washington typically cover perimeter security fencing at DoD installations, chain-link and ornamental fencing at federal courthouses and USPS facilities, highway right-of-way fencing for state DOTs, athletic-field and park fencing for municipal recreation departments, and crash-rated bollards and barrier systems.
 Federal posts in this category fall under NAICS 238990 (All Other Specialty Trade Contractors), the catch-all classification that covers fence installation, and the bulk of the work flows to DoD installations, the GSA Public Buildings Service, the U.S. Postal Service, and state Departments of Transportation.
 Fencing IDIQs are commonly reserved for 8(a), SDVOSB, and HUBZone small businesses given typical task-order values under the simplified acquisition threshold.

 Beyond federal opportunities, much of the fencing work in Washington is posted through Washington's Electronic Business Solution (WEBS), with recurring buyers including WSDOT, the University of Washington / Washington State University, and Sound Transit.
 Washington's Office of Minority and Women's Business Enterprises (OMWBE) certification is the gate for most diversity-set-aside spend at the state level.
-ContractRadar pulls federal solicitations from SAM.gov alongside state and local feeds so a fencing contractor doesn't have to monitor each portal manually.
+ContractRadar pulls federal postings from SAM.gov alongside state and local feeds so a fencing contractor doesn't have to monitor each portal manually.